2017 show a huge success!

 “The droid will help workers, who will be able to delegate low value logistics tasks to it.
 It’s reliable and cheap enough, around €25,000 (US$29,500) a year, to operate in this sector now.”

-Meanwhile Renault were using POST-EXPO to showcase their fully electric delivery van, the Master Z.E., which will be available for sale from the beginning of 2018.
+Meanwhile Renault was using POST-EXPO to showcase its fully electric delivery van, the Master Z.E., which will be available for sale from the beginning of 2018.
 The Master Z.E. will be the first fully electric heavy van on the market from a generalist brand.
 The van has a range of up to 120km when loaded (real driving conditions) and takes six hours to fully charge.
 One hour of charge, for example during a lunch break, will give an extra 35km range.

 "There’s been a lot of interest in the electric version of the Master", said Arnaud Giovannetti, European LCV brand manager at Renault.
 "There are a lot of post and delivery companies around the world who already drive Master today that we know want electric.
 It is important in terms of emissions, and because some cities will be restricting entry only for fossil-fuel free vehicles to their centers in the future."